-In response to my question to the Kraken Bass community, “What’s your biggest challenge with bass fishing?” a number of questions received were concerned with how to identify and find what is best to use out on the water.
-Here is part two of a five part series of posts to help with these questions.
-This post deals with water temperature, and how the water temperature can effect your choice of techniques and baits to consider.
+I asked the Kraken Bass community, “What’s your biggest challenge with bass fishing?”
+A number of responses were concerns about how to identify and find what is best to use out on the water.
+Here is part two of a five-part series of posts to help with such concerns.
+This post deals with water temperature and how the water temperature can effect your choice of techniques and baits to consider.
 This is stuff which has really helped me when out fishing.
 Hopefully, it will help keep you “Kraken” bass no matter what you are faced with.
 Enjoy the post!

 Water Temperature Affects on Bass Fishing

 Knowing what to use when you get out on the water can be a struggle.
 Once you figure out a few key factors to look for, you can greatly reduce your stress and have more confidence in what you are using.
-In the last post on Seasonal Bass Behavior you can help eliminate a lot of techniques by what time of year it is.
+The last post, on Seasonal Bass Behavior, eliminated a lot of techniques based on the time of year.
 Another key factor discussed in this post is water temperature affects on bass fishing.
-Both of these items of water temperature and the season you experiencing can play a key part in the algorithm of finding the right bait to get Kraken Bass!
+Both water temperature and the season you are experiencing will play a key part in the algorithm of finding the right bait to get Kraken Bass!

-Bass behave differently depending on the type of water temperature they are residing at.
-The swing in water temperatures throughout the year play a huge role in knowing what to use.
-Bass are cold blooded, so their body temperature and habits are often determined by the water they live in.
+Bass behave differently depending on the type of water temperature they are residing in.
+The swing in temperatures throughout the year play a huge role in knowing what to use.
+Bass are cold blooded, so their body temperature and habits are often determined by the water.

-Another important thing about how water temperature affects bass fishing is that temperature dictates how frequently a bass will need to feed, and how much a bass needs to eat to sustain itself.
-The colder the water the less the need to eat and feed, and with warmer water bass will need more to eat to sustain themselves.
+Another key factor in water temperature affects when bass fishing is that temperature dictates how frequently a bass will need to feed–how much a bass needs to eat to sustain itself.
+The colder the water, the less need to eat and feed; the warmer the water, the greater need to eat and feed.
 You will find the bass fatter in the winter months, because of how slow their metabolism is in the cold water.
 In the summer months when water temps are at their highest, you can catch some really skinny looking bass because their metabolic rate is so high.

 Water Temperature Affects on Bass Fishing – Bait Selection Guide

-Here’s a quick breakdown of typical water temperature ranges, and what styles of baits and techniques seem to work best in these ranges.
-This is by no means a comprehensive list, but these are some of the things I’ve seen others and myself have success with at these temperatures.
+Here’s a quick breakdown of typical water temperature ranges and what styles of baits and techniques seem to work best in these ranges.
+This is by no means a comprehensive list, but these are some of the observations I’ve seen others and myself have success with at each listen temperature.

 32 – 40 Degrees

 This is cold stuff!
 A Carolina Rig, a small blade bait, or a hair jig can be good options.
-Think teeny tiny movements, and hope your bait drops right on a bass’s head.
+Think teeny tiny movements and hope your bait drops right on a bass’ head.
 It can be tough getting bites in these conditions, but it isn’t impossible.
 You really need to make sure you have fish in the spot you are fishing.
-Bass don’t chase things much when things are this cool.
+Bass don’t chase bait much when water is this cool.

 40 – 50 Degrees